Harry Jerome

-"Harry" Winston Jerome OC (September 30, 1940 – December 7, 1982) was a Canadian track and field sprinter and physical education teacher.
+Harry Winston Jerome OC (September 30, 1940 – December 7, 1982) was a Canadian track and field sprinter and physical education teacher.
 He won a bronze medal at the 1964 Olympics in Tokyo and set a total of seven world records over the course of his career.

 Early life

-Harry Jerome was born in Thailand,_Canada Prince Albert, Saskatchewan, the son of Harry Vincent Jerome and Elsie Ellen Howard, and moved to North Vancouver, British Columbia, at age 12.
+Harry Jerome was born in Prince Albert, Saskatchewan, the son of Harry Vincent Jerome and Elsie Ellen Howard, and moved to North Vancouver, British Columbia, at age 12.
 His grandfather was John Howard, an American-born railway porter who represented Canada in the 1912 Summer Olympics.
 Harry's sister, Valerie Jerome, was also an Olympian who competed for Canada at the 1960 Summer Olympics in Rome.

 Athletic career

 Jerome competed at the university level for Bill Bowerman at the University of Oregon.
 He was a member of the Canadian track and field team at the 1960, 1964, and 1968 Summer Olympics, winning 100 metre bronze in 1964.
 Jerome wore his University of Oregon sweats, rather than the contemporary practice of an official national outfit for all Olympic appearances, to warm up for the Olympic 100 metres in Tokyo.
 He won the gold at the 1966 British Empire and Commonwealth Games held in Kingston, Jamaica.

 During his career, Jerome set a total of seven world records, including tying the 100 metre record at 10.0 seconds in 1960, equalling the mark established a month earlier by Germany's Armin Hary.
 Later he tied the world record for the 100 yard dash at 9.3 seconds (1961), making Jerome one of the few athletes to own both the 100 yard and 100 metre world record simultaneously.
 Jerome was a member of the University of Oregon 4 × 100 m relay team that tied the world record of 40.0 seconds in 1962; during the 1962 season, Harry ran 9.2s at the 100 yard dash 2 times.
 In 1966 he again tied a world record with a 9.1 time in the 100 yard.
 From 1963 to 1966 he held or equalled four world records concurrently.

-He remains the only man to have held the 100 yard world record with 3 different times & is the oldest 100y world record holder - 25 years old; the youngest is Houston McTear at 9.0s he was 18 years old.
+He remains the only man to have held the 100 yard world record with 3 different times and is the oldest 100y world record holder, at 25 years old.
 Jerome never owned the 100y or 100m WR solely but matched his contemporaries.

+Jerome won the British AAA Championships title at the 1961 AAA Championships.

 Jerome continued to sprint successfully until the late 1960s, despite suffering an injury so severe at the Perth Commonwealth Games in 1962 that doctors initially believed he would be crippled for life.